Continuous Improvement – the benefits of root cause analysing defects to death!

 “Continuous improvement alongside CI and CD, sounds like the holy grail to us”

 Often projects will go from a ‘green’ status to ‘red’ during the QA phases whether that be during an agile or waterfall delivery.
-We won’t analyse the reasons behind this (will save this for another blog), but what we really want to focus on is how important it is for organisations and the testing community to consider the benefits of root cause analysis.
+We won’t analyse the reasons behind this, but what we really want to focus on is how important it is for organisations and the testing community to consider the benefits of root cause analysis.

 We consider this as a critical activity throughout the testing process for every project and every operation.
 RCA defects to death and benefit from an effective continuous improvement culture, alongside continuous integration and continuous deployment – sounds like the holy grail to us.

 In our experience defects are labelled generically as “system problems” and by doing so assume the issue has been introduced by the technology and can only be resolved the by an IT team.
 We know that this will not always be the case.
 Agreeing the problem categories can be the first step in understanding how projects can improve and we can recommend the following as a starting point: